 Data Loss and Theft

-Data loss refers to data being irretrievably deleted.
+Data loss refers to sensitive data being irretrievably deleted.
 For an individual, this endpoint security risk can be devastating – years’ worth of personal photos, portfolio or correspondence.
-For organization, this can be fatal: according to a University of Texas study, 94% of businesses that experience extensive data loss go belly up – 43% shut down immediately, while 51% close up within two years.
+For an organization, this can be fatal: according to a University of Texas study, 94% of businesses that experience extensive data loss go belly up – 43% shut down immediately, while 51% close up within two years.

 Data theft is even more insidious.
 This means that priceless corporate data, from customer databases to years of R&D, can end up on the dark web or in the hands of competitors.